 - Monitor printing on PET and polyethylene bottle packaging, flexible and rigid packaging

 They had been utilizing dyne inks to measure corona treatment on films.
-However, they found dyne inks were simply not detecting the contaminant they absolutely knew was present on the film because when they went to print on the treated polymer it would intermittently fail without any discernible pattern.
-They needed a solution that definitively got to the root cause of the failures and made it possible to permanently fix the problem.
+However, they found dyne inks were simply not detecting the contaminant they absolutely knew was present on the film because when they went to print on the treated polymer, it would intermittently fail without any discernible pattern.
+They needed a solution that definitively got to the root cause of the failures and made it possible to fix the problem permanently.

-Through rigorous analysis from the Brighton Science's surface lab we were able to determine that there was migration of a slip residue that made it possible for the film to easily slide over rollers that propelled the sheets through the machinery where the processing was done.
-This slip was supposed to be isolated to just one side of the film but was making its way to the portions that were to be printed on.
+Through the rigorous analysis from Brighton Science's surface lab, we determined that there was a migration of a slip residue that made it possible for the film to easily slide over rollers that propelled the sheets through the machinery where the processing was done.
+This slip was supposed to be isolated to just one side of the film but was making its way to the portions that were to be printed.

-This is a problem that is fairly easily solved through dialing in the parameters of the corona treatment to neutralize this contaminant but without a way of detecting it’s presence, the manufacturer had no clue when the treatment was satisfactorily getting the job done.
-Brighton Science was able to overhaul their inspection process so that it relied on accurate, predictive data as opposed to subjective ink meanderings.
+This problem is fairly easily solved by dialing in the parameters of the corona treatment to neutralize this contaminant.
+Still, without a way of detecting its presence, the manufacturer had no clue when the treatment was satisfactorily getting the job done.
+Brighton Science was able to overhaul its inspection process so that it relied on accurate, predictive data as opposed to subjective ink meanderings.

 Energy Industry Manufacturers Need to Monitor Cleanliness to Protect the Gathering and Distribution of Energy

 As humanity’s energy needs grow, the expansion of energy collection and extraction methods is also required.
-The renewable energy industry is at the forefront of using materials in innovative ways to create machinery that enables us to utilize sources of energy all around us.
+The renewable energy industry is at the forefront of using materials in innovative ways to create machinery that enables us to utilize energy sources all around us.

 Here’s a list of common applications of adhesion technology in the energy sector that need to be controlled so that our mechanisms of gathering and distributing energy are free from failures due to adhesion breakdowns:

-- Validate mold release application to interior of molds for turbine forming
+- Validate mold release application to the interior of molds for turbine forming

 - Monitor surface cleanliness of turbines before painting to ensure paint adhesion is strong and resilient

-- Verify application of anti-corrosion coatings on hydroelectric machinery
+- Verify the application of anti-corrosion coatings on hydroelectric machinery

 - Monitor cleanliness for adhesive bonding processes in pipe assembly

-- Collect predictive analytics that stop turbine delamination before it starts
+- Collect predictive analytics that stops turbine delamination before it starts

 - Validate printing methods used in solar panel manufacturing